George Gustines

-George Gene Gustines (born 1971) is a journalist who is the managing editor of T, a magazine of The New York Times.
+George Gene Gustines (born 1971) is an American journalist who is the managing editor of T, a magazine of The New York Times.

 As a journalist, he has written for the "New Jersey", Circuits (technology), "Escapes", "The City", "Television" and "Arts and Leisure" weekly sections, and the daily National, "Culture" and "Business" sections of the Times.

 Gustines joined the staff of The New York Times in 1991.

 Personal life

 Gustines is the son of Aida and Jorge Gustines.
 A longtime resident of New York City, Gustines lives with his partner, Steven Schack.